kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 https://www.scientificamerican.com/article/he-said-she-said/

 “People hear what you say but don’t understand because their reference point, values and experience are different from yours.”

+---

+## Barriers to Listening

+- Appeal of the speaker
+- Content of the message
+- Clarity of the language
+- External distractions
+- Internal distractions (e.g. emotions)
+- Selective perception
+- Faking attention

 https://kids.frontiersin.org/articles/10.3389/frym.2020.00034